- Shifting your focus

 And I think that this question comes up so much because we feel out of control.
 I feel terribly out of control.
 And actually last night I made the mistake of watching the news before I went to bed and I got up this morning and I said to my husband, Oh my gosh, I did the very thing that I tell people not to do.
 You know, I’m not taking my own advice.
 And that was, I listened to the news.
 And then I went to check something on Facebook because I knew somebody was going to post about, this is us my favorite show.
 And I saw something about COVID of course, and I read it and it made me more anxious.
 And so as I was going to bed, I was remembering that this is not something I want to do.
 This is not who I want to be.

 And that mantra and that comment and that little prayer that I say so many times during the day.
-And if you look at my journal, it’s written all through it is a real way of a sentence.
-Giving a sense of taking our mind and putting it secondary you know, putting our feelings secondary to our mind.
+And if you look at my journal, it’s written all through it is a real way of ascenting.
+Giving ascent of taking our mind and putting it secondary no, putting our feelings secondary to our mind.
 You know?
-So when I say, I trust you to use us is a willful set in my head that said, as you know, I choose to trust God, but how do we go about doing that when we’re bombarded with news and uncertainty.
-And we’re not sure about which way to go, who to believe, what news to, to follow or even what to do the other day, John needed to go out and pick up some prescriptions for me because they said, you know, it’s smart to have a 30 day supply.
+So when I say, I trust you, Jesus it is a willful ascent in my head that says, you know, I choose to trust God, but how do we go about doing that when we’re bombarded with news and uncertainty.
+And we’re not sure about which way to go, who to believe, what news to follow, or even what to do.
+The other day, John needed to go out and pick up some prescriptions for me because they said, you know, it’s smart to have a 30 day supply.

-And because I’m high risk with some lung issues and immune issues have not gotten yet of the house, except for, for a walk in the outside, but I’ve not gone into the outside world.
+And because I’m high risk with some lung issues and immune issues have not gotten out of the house, except, for a walk in the outside, but I’ve not gone into the outside world.
 For, I think we’re working on two weeks now, now.
-But I knew that in that moment of him going to the pharmacy, I had this fear of what if he encounter somebody and if he gets sick, what if he brings it in here?
+But I knew that in that moment of him going to the pharmacy, I had this fear of what if he encounters somebody and if he gets sick, what if he brings it in here?
 And I know that’s been a worry for him.
 And in that moment, I had to pause and stop.
-And I use these two tips that I’m gonna tell you now, first, I think we have to tell God exactly what’s going on in Psalm 69, two eight.
-It says, pour out your heart before him trust in the Lord, I’m going to read this to exactly trust in him at all times, old people pour out your heart before him, God is our refuge.
+And I use these two tips that I’m gonna tell you now, first, I think we have to tell God exactly what’s going on in Psalm 62:8, It says, pour out your heart before him trust in the Lord, I’m going to read this to exactly trust in him at all times, old people pour out your heart before him, God is our refuge.

-And I love it because sometimes we get all caught up in worship, has to look out proper or singing the right songs or praying the right prayer.
-And sometimes my worship of God is right.
-Get this.
+And I love that because sometimes we get all caught up in worship, has to look out proper or singing the right songs or praying the right prayer.
+And sometimes my worship of God is I don’t get this.
 I don’t know what’s going on.
 God.
 I’m afraid.
-I’m worried about, you know, my kiddos who are living with their own and all grown up and aren’t here and aren’t in my house where I can control them and make sure they’re doing all the things that I think they should be doing to stay safe.
+I’m worried about, you know, my kiddos who are living on their own and all grown up and aren’t here and aren’t in my house where I can control them and make sure they’re doing all the things that I think they should be doing to stay safe.
 You know, and God, that worries me and God, I’m having trouble trusting you.
-And God, I’m afraid that my husband’s going to get copied on it.
+And God, I’m afraid that my husband’s going to get coughed on.
 All the crazy things that come in our head, I don’t know what yours are.
 They could be.
 I’m worried about my business.
 I mean, that has come to me too.

 I’m worried about the economy.
 I’m worried about fill in the blank.
-And what I love about this verse is God, God says telling him what we think of feel is worship.
+And what I love about this verse is, God, says telling him what we think and feel is worship.
 He wants us to, he invites us to tell him what he said and what we feel, what we think we’re afraid of, what we’re questioning.
 Like where are you in all this?
 God, I don’t understand.
-That is my point where so often, because I don’t understand, but what I do know is that God can handle whatever we bring to him.
-And he asked us to pour out our heart before him.
+That is my prayer so often because I don’t understand, but what I do know is that God can handle whatever we bring to him.
+And he asked us to pour out our hearts before him.
 So, you know, when I have time with the Lord in the morning when I’m studying and doing that, that is one time.
 But throughout my day, when I am walking, by the way, making dinner, washing dishes, I’m working with clients on my walk outside to get sanity.